-SCL Health announced on Thursday plans to merge its eight hospitals, 160 physician clinics and other facilities with those of Intermountain Healthcare to create a 33-hospital, 385 clinic system with more than 58,000 employees.
+SCL Health has announced plans to merge its eight hospitals, 160 physician clinics and other facilities with those of Intermountain Healthcare to create a 33 hospital, 385 clinic system with more than 58,000 employees.

 Lydia Jumonville, president and chief executive of SCL Health, said while the integrated system will be secular, the SCL Health hospitals will retain their Catholic names and identity.
 In a joint release issued Sept.
 16, the systems said the merger would be a model for faith-based and secular health care systems to come together to deliver high-quality, affordable care.

 SCL's Catholic hospitals "will follow all of the Catholic directives and ERDs (Ethical and Religious Directives for Catholic Health Care Services) and all of the values of the Catholic hospitals will be there," said Jumonville, a member of CHA's Board of Trustees.

 She spoke at a virtual press conference to announce the merger alongside Dr. Marc Harrison, Intermountain Healthcare president and chief executive.

 The pair said they have signed a letter of intent to merge their systems and expect the plans for the union to be finalized by the end of the year.
 They expect the merger to close early next year, pending regulatory approvals.